Topend Sports Logo

 Another athletics pentathlon event was part of the Olympic program from 1912 until 1924, the events were the long jump, javelin, 200-meter run, discus, and 1500-meter run.
 Since 1912, there has also been another multi-event on the athletics program, the decathlon.

-An athletics pentathlon event for women was introduced at the 1964 Summer Olympics in Tokyo, featuring the 80 metres hurdles, shot put, high jump, long jump, and 200 metres.
-In 1976 and 1980 the format changed from 80 to 100 metres hurdles, and 200 to 800 metres.
+An athletics pentathlon event for women was introduced at the 1964 Summer Olympics in Tokyo, featuring the 80 meters hurdles, shot put, high jump, long jump, and 200 meters.
+In 1976 and 1980 the format changed from 80 to 100 meters hurdles, and 200 to 800 meters.
 The event was discontinued in 1984, when it was replaced by the heptathlon.

 Related Pages